 There are only a few meals that my whole family gets really excited about.
 I'm not talking about a lackluster "yum," but rather a jumping up and down, arms thrown around my waist, screaming "You're the best mom/wife EVER!" sort of excited.

-If you’ve had pasta e fagioli at the Olive Garden, you’ll find that this recipe is nothing like that imposter.
+If you've had pasta e fagioli at the Olive Garden, you'll find that this recipe is quite a bit different.
 Sorry, Olive Garden lovers.

 This pasta e fagioli has a combination of small pasta shells, cannellini beans, pancetta and rosemary, which gives it an earthy, smoky flavor that's to die for.

 What makes this recipe a little different than others is that the bulk of the ingredients are pureed.
 This gives it an amazingly creamy texture (despite being dairy free).

-When I first started making pasta e fagioli, I based it on a recipe I found from someone’s Italian grandfather.
-It ended up tasting great, but the recipe was a little over-complicated, IMO.
+When I first started making pasta e fagioli, I based it on a recipe from someone's Italian grandfather.

-If you own an immersion or stick-style blender, you can save yourself some time and dishes by blending the soup right in the pot instead of in a blender.
+- If you own an immersion blender, you can save time by blending the soup right in the pot instead of transferring it to a blender.